animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="colist arabic">

-1. Spring Data for Apache Geode XML namespace prefix.
+1. Spring Data for GemFire XML namespace prefix.
 Any name works, but, throughout this reference documentation, `gfe` is used.

 2. The XML namespace prefix is mapped to the URI.